KaiserWerk/go-log-rotator/README.md

 	// done? then close up
 	_ = rotator.Close()

-	// the log file 'logrus-test.log' should contain 300 entries by now }
+	// you should see 16 files by now
+}
 ```